 Infants and toddlers are sensitive to separations and will feel the absence of a parent even with no comprehension of the permanence of death.
 They may be distressed by changes in regular routines and will likely be affected by the emotional distress of grieving adults around them.

 Guidance for infants and toddlers — The major objective for the support of very young children is to maintain a sense of security and predictability.
-Because infants and toddlers rely on routines, this can be accomplished by ensuring they are cared for by a limited number of familiar caregivers, particularly during the months or weeks leading up to a parent's death.
-By restricting caregivers who can get to know their routine and provide care in as consistent and predictable a way as possible, children may feel more secure.
-In addition to exposing children to a common set of caregivers, daily activities (eg, feeding, diapering, bathing, and sleeping) should be routinized as well and the same equipment (eg, bottles, cups, stuffed animals, toys, blankets) should be used consistently.
+Because infants and toddlers rely on routines, this can be accomplished by ensuring they are cared for by a limited number of familiar caregivers, particularly during the months or weeks leading up to a parent’s death.
+By restricting caregivers to those who can get to know their routine and provide care in as consistent and predictable a way as possible, children may feel more secure.
+In addition to exposing children to a common set of caregivers, daily activities (eg, feeding, diapering, bathing, and sleeping) should be routinized as well, and the same equipment (eg, bottles, cups, stuffed animals, toys, blankets) should be used consistently.

 Preschoolers (3 to 5 years) — Preschool children between three and five years have a wider range of social interactions than younger children.
-In addition, they have particular ways of understanding the world around them have strong bearings on how they understand parental illness and death.
+In addition, they have particular ways of understanding the world around them that have strong bearings on how they understand parental illness and death.
 These include:

 ●Egocentrism – Seeing the world only as it relates to themselves.

 ●Associative logic – Randomly or idiosyncratically associating two events, characteristics, or things with one another.